rxl881/ESPTOTP/README.md

 ## Firmware

 The device firmware is written using Arduino for ESP8266 - https://github.com/esp8266/Arduino.
+See this page for details on getting a dev. env. up and running.

 ### Dependencies